faas-repos/instant_ml/README.md

-# Instant Machine Learning with FastAPI and
+# Instant Machine Learning with FastAPI and Streamlit

 ## Project Links